Academic Programs Catalog

 New Student Orientation and Transitions Process

-New undergraduate students engage in a comprehensive orientation process designed to support and guide them as they transition to MSU.
-Because of MSU’s commitment to student success, as a condition of course enrollment, all new undergraduate students are required to participate in New Student Orientation (NSO), an early step in the academic orientation and transitions process.
+All new, incoming undergraduate students engage in a comprehensive orientation experience designed to support and guide them as they transition to MSU.
+Due to MSU’s commitment to student success, as a condition of course enrollment, all new undergraduate incoming students are required to participate in New Student Orientation (NSO).

-New Student Orientation takes place through a series of five checkpoints: 1) completion of one or more online placement assessments and survey tools; 2) an online NSO D2L experience course; 3) academic advising and course enrollment; 4) online engagement opportunities such as listening to NSO’s ‘Spartan Orientation Station’ podcast series and attending optional virtual Help Rooms; and 5) participation in MSU’s Fall Welcome program.
+New Student Orientation takes place through a series of five checkpoints, including: 1) completion of online placement assessments and survey tools; 2) completion of an online NSO Experience D2L course; 3) completion of academic advising and course enrollment; 4) engagement in online opportunities such as listening to NSO’s ‘Spartan Orientation Station’ podcast series and attending optional virtual Help Rooms; and 5) participation in MSU’s in-person Fall Welcome program.

-During NSO, students build a strong foundation of support and resources.
-Students are introduced to the MSU community, connect with key campus resources, and academically prepare for the upcoming semester.
-Students will learn more about their academic programs and be able to explore majors, learn more about MSU departments and resources, become familiar with academic, financial, health, safety, and wellness resources, the diversity of the University, what life is like on and off campus, and how to get involved at MSU.
-During the orientation experience, students will also have opportunities to engage with current and other new MSU students through both the virtual and in-person NSO program elements.
+Throughout NSO, students build a strong foundation of support and resources.
+Students are introduced to the MSU community, connected with key campus resources, and prepared academically for the upcoming semester.
+Students learn about their academic programs and explore majors and become familiar with MSU departments and resources that encompass aspects of the student experience related to academics, safety, financial literacy, and health and well-being.
+Programming also highlights the diversity of the University, life on and off campus, and involvement at MSU.
+Throughout the orientation experience, students engage with new and returning MSU students during both the virtual and in-person NSO program elements.

 For additional information or questions about the New Student Orientation program at MSU, please visit www.orientation.msu.edu, call 1-517-355-8490, or email nso@msu.edu.